arshcode999/Javscript-Mini-Projects/README.md

 # Javscript Mini Projects
+ As a beginners in javascript try these projects
  These projects only for educational purpose , It helps to practice the javascript by just knowing the basics of javscript you can start these projects.
  # 1. Counter webpage [Day 1]
  #!Light mode view